rooty0/pyCloudTrailProcesser/README.md

 ```

 ### Other configuration
-Don't forget to change the lambda function timeout (max runtime).
-A default value of 3 seconds sometimes is not enough to parse logs and send results back to you
+Don't forget to change the lambda function **timeout** (max runtime).
+A default value of 3 seconds sometimes is not enough to parse logs and send results back to you.

+Please note that the lambda typically runs less than a second in terms of performance.
+In some cases, a big chunk of logs is ingested, so the lambda could run for more than 3 seconds.
+In the example below, we set the timeout to 10 seconds, which should be sufficient:
 ```bash
 aws lambda update-function-configuration --function-name cloudtrail-watcher --timeout 10
 ```